-Once upon a time, nonprofit outreach was handled through analog means.
+Once upon a time, the ability for a nonprofit to tell its story was handled through analog means.
 Spoken conversations, written letters, and in-person events were crucial for spreading the word.

 In this guide, we’re going to focus on one of those outlets in particular: email.
 We know that simply sending an email isn’t enough, especially if you want to see the full value that technology can provide.
-There has to be some strategy behind your email marketing efforts.
+The strategy behind your email marketing efforts should always roll-up to the overall organizational story you are trying to tell.

 With that in mind, we’re going to explore nonprofit email marketing, the types of campaigns available to you, and the best practices to truly excel.
 Use the below navigation to jump to the point that piques your interest, or begin reading from the top: